jane777-pixel/nightdogs/mastodon-bot/README.md

 ### Rate limiting

 - The bot includes delays between posts
-- If you hit rate limits, increase `CHECK_INTERVAL`
+- If you hit rate limits, increase `CHECK_INTERVAL` (continuous mode)
+- For GitHub Actions, the 30-minute interval should prevent rate limits
+- Use `BACKFILL_DELAY` to control backfill posting speed

 ## Contributing